rust-embedded/wg/rfcs/0000-multi-core-soundness.md

 * Do what this RFC proposes, but without the common `CoreSend`/`CoreSync` traits.
 Leave it to the ecosystem to find the right abstractions for multi-core MCUs.
+* Change the definition/contract of `CoreSync` to be "implements `Sync` and lies in and touches only memory accessible to all cores", which would mean that SMP apps could be supported while `bare_metal::Mutex` would still only be sound on single-core MCUs.

 # Unresolved questions
 [unresolved]: #unresolved-questions